County of Santa Barbara

 Environmental Quality Act (CEQA) pursuant to CEQA Guideline Sections 15378(b)(4) and

-direct physical impact on the environment and the creation of government funding mechanisms or
+have no direct physical impact on the environment and the creation of government funding

-other government fiscal activities which do not involve any commitment to any specific project.
+mechanisms or other government fiscal activities which do not involve any commitment to

 A-36)